mishailovic/Hackintosh-Dell-7567-OpenCore_Ventura/README.md

 ## What works partially

-~~Bluetooth works, but might be buggy and glitchy, buy some USB Bluetooth adapters as they are pretty cheap (only 3~4$), I'm using the Buro BU-BT21A adapter which works out of the box.~~

 Wi-Fi might be buggy sometimes.
 This will be fixed with the future Airportitlwm.kext updates

-With the latest itlwm.kext update, Bluetooth works without any issues out of the box.

 ## Creating USB installer
 Format your USB flash drive as FAT32.
 Download the latest [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) package, go to the ```/Utilities/macrecovery/```, open your terminal in that folder, and type: